 Preferred contact details for marine matters:

-VHF – Call Name: Lynn Dock Channel: 14
+VHF - Call Name: Kings Lynn Dock Channel 14

 Welcome to the Port of King’s Lynn Docks.
 We look forward to working with you to ensure that your visit is safe and efficient.
 Please use the information on this web site to help you plan your visit and ensure that you, or your agent, have exchanged all of the necessary information with our Port Authority.